American Kickboxer: Plot

 Robert James "B.J."
 Quinn (John Barrett) is the current middleweight kickboxing champion of the world ready to face his next opponent, Chad Hunter (Keith Vitali).
 Hunter proves to be quite the opponent with his impressive skills but in the second round Quinn accidentally hits Chad with an elbow while going for a spinning back fist, causing the doctor to stop the fight.
 Quinn retains his title.

 At a party celebrating a new sponsor, cocky middleweight contender Jacques Denard (Brad Morris) hits on Quinn's girlfriend Carol (Terry Norton).
 Quinn confronts him and as the two begin to push each other, party-goer Ken (Gavin Hood) tries to split them up.
 Quinn punches Ken so hard that he crashes through a table and dies.
 Quinn is sentenced to twelve months on manslaughter charges and is no longer allowed to compete in professional kickboxing.
 A year later Quinn is released from prison and is shocked to learn that Denard has become the middleweight champion.

-Quinn befriends Chad.
-At another party, Quinn beats Denard with a chair.
-Denard challenges Quinn to fight him for $100,000.
-With the help of Chad and former trainer Howard (Roger Yuan), Quinn prepares for the big fight.
+Quinn befriends Chad, who ha attempted to help Quinn in his trial with his testimony.
+Chad asks BJ to help train him for some upcoming fights, including one with Denard for the title.
+As they begin to train together, BJ starts to get a little jealous when he learns Chad had known Carol and misinterprets it as a possible affair, which proved to be untrue.
+As BJ amps up his training with Chad, BJ's jealousy from not being able to fight as a pro anymore gets to him and he takes it out on Chad.
+After a training session results in their alliance splitting, Chad is decimated by Denard in his title opportunity and ends up in the hospital.
+Meanwhile, sports reporter Willard, who had taunted Quinn at times during his championship run, begins using the same tactics on Denard, annoying him as frequently as possible.